VDARE: History

-Postage stamp depicting Virginia Dare (child in middle), the namesake of the website.

 Peter Brimelow, who edits VDARE, is a former editor at the National Review and Fortune.
 The English-born Brimelow founded the website in 1999 under the auspices of the Center for American Unity, a Virginia-based organization that he also founded in 1999.
 VDARE was founded as an outgrowth of Brimelow's anti-immigration activism and the publication of his book Alien Nation: Common Sense About America's Immigration Disaster.
 The website says it is concerned with the "racial and culture identity of America" and "honest consideration of race and ethnicity, the foundations of human grouping, that human differences can be explained and their social consequences understood, whether those differences are philosophical, cultural or biological."

 Brimelow was president of the center, which funded VDARE.com until 2007, when the center announced an intent to focus on litigation.
 The VDARE Foundation, a 501(c)(3) organization, was formed by Brimelow to take the place of the center as the website's sponsor.
 Brimelow's wife, Lydia Brimelow, is VDARE's advancement officer.

 The name VDARE and the site's logo, the head of a white doe, refer to Virginia Dare, the first child born to English settlers in the New World in the late 16th century.
 Dare disappeared along with every other member of the Roanoke Colony.
 Anti-Immigration in the United States: A Historical Encyclopedia explains that "For Brimelow, Anglo-Saxon Americans and their culture are in danger of disappearing like Virginia Dare; he writes that he considered adding a fictional vignette at the end of his book Alien Nation (1995), in which the last white family flees Los Angeles, which had been overrun by the crime and pollution caused by its non-white residents."

 Brimelow has written on the site that United States immigration policy constitutes "Adolf Hitler's posthumous revenge on America".
 In a radio interview with Alan Colmes, he said he wished to return to the US immigration policies before 1965, when restrictions to non-whites were lifted, as "the US is a white nation."